Stitch (Lilo & Stitch): Leroy & Stitch (2006)

-After successfully capturing all the remaining experiments in the preceding series, the Grand Councilwoman offers Stitch the chance to become the captain of the Galactic Armada and their new flagship, The BRB (Big Red Battleship) 9000.
+After successfully capturing all the remaining experiments in the preceding series, the Grand Councilwoman offers Stitch the chance to become the captain of the Galactic Armada and their new flagship, the BRB (Big Red Battleship) 9000.
 However, that would require Stitch to be separated from Lilo.
 Not wanting to make Lilo sad, he chooses to return to Kaua'i, but Lilo tells him he should go.
 Before he leaves with Jumba and Pleakley, Lilo gives him a necklace with the god Ku Tiki on it to give him strength.
 When Gantu breaks out Dr. Hämsterviel in an action of frustration, Stitch is sent on his first mission to capture the evil rodent once more.
 But when he arrives at Galactic Defense Industries, Stitch faces off against Leroy, an enhanced clone of Stitch.
 Stitch fights well and is about to beat Leroy when Pleakley shows up unexpectedly, allowing Leroy to take advantage of Stitch's lapse in concentration and beat him.
 He is placed in a cage and sent with Jumba and Pleakley heading towards a black hole, and Leroy heads off towards Earth to capture all of the other experiments for Hämsterviel.
 Later, Stitch, Jumba, and Pleakley escape from the black hole and arrive on the planet Turo.
 There they rescue Lilo, 625 (now known as Reuben), and Gantu, and fly Pleakley's carpool van back to Earth to assist the other experiments in the defeat of an army of Leroys.
-With Leroy defeated, Stitch, Jumba, and Pleakley return to Earth with Lilo, realizing family is more important than spaceships, laboratories, and prestige.
+With Leroy defeated, Stitch, Jumba, and Pleakley return to Earth with Lilo.